the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 };
 ~~~~~~~

 Since the callback handler gets the `item` passed as an argument in its function signature, it doesn't have any dependencies and is declared only once when the App component initially renders.
 None of the props passed to the List component should change now.
 Try it with the combination of React `memo` and `useCallback`, to search via the SearchForm's input field.
-The "B:List" logging disappears, and only the App component re-renders with its "B:App" logging.
+The "B:List" logging disappears, and only the App component re-renders with its "B:App" is logging.

 ![](images/memo.png)

-While all props passed to a component stay the same, the component renders again if its parent component is forced to re-render.
-That's React's default behavior, which works most of the time because the re-rendering mechanism is pretty fast.
+While all props that are passed to a component stay the same, the component renders again if its parent component is forced to re-render.
+That's React's default behavior which works most of the time because the re-rendering mechanism is pretty fast.
 However, if re-rendering decreases the performance of a React application, React's `memo` API helps prevent re-rendering.
-As we have seen, sometimes `memo` alone doesn't help, though.
-Callback handlers are re-defined each time in the parent component and passed as *changed* props to the component, which causes another re-render.
+As we have seen, sometimes `memo` alone doesn't help.
+Callback handlers are re-defined each time in the parent component and passed as *changed* props to the component which causes another re-render.
 In that case, `useCallback` is used for making the callback handler only change when its dependencies change.

 ### Exercises: